 El Salvador’s economy has always been dominated by agriculture, beginning with the Spanish taking control of the indigenous cacao plantations in the 16th century.
 Production of the crop was centered in Izalco, and the cultivation of balsam from the ranges of La Libertad and Ahuachapan was also important.
 This was followed by a boom in use of the indigo plant (añil in Spanish) in the 19th century, mainly for its use as a dye.
 Thereafter the focus shifted to coffee, which by the early 20th century accounted for 90% of export earnings.
 El Salvador has since reduced its dependence on coffee and embarked on diversifying its economy by opening up trade and financial links and expanding the manufacturing sector.
 The currency used in the country has changed several times.
 The colón, the established 1892, was replaced by the United States dollar in 2001.
 Bitcoin, of course, was added as a legal tender in 2021.
 Reductions in organized crime throughout the country since 2019 have created significant opportunity and revitalized the local tourism industry.
 Among 77 countries included in a 2021 study, El Salvador was one of the least complex economies for doing business.

-At most banks, non-residents are not allowed to open personal accounts.
-Banco Cuscatlan is an exception, however.
+At most banks, resident foreigners allowed to open personal accounts.
 But be prepared to answer many questions about your source(s) of income, level of usage, personal and professional situation, and be prepared to show proof of a local address, like a copy of a lease or a local bill as well as your Passport and a NIT (the tax identification number for El Salvador, which can be obtained easily and affordably).
-Businesses can open accounts at most banks even if they are 100% foreign-owned.
-Non-residents may also be able to open 150% secured accounts for credit cards at Banco Cuscatlan.
-For a comprehensive description of El Salvador’s ‘Investment Climate’ see this report from the U.S. State Department (2020).
+Businesses can open accounts at most banks even if they are 100% foreign-owned. resident foreigners may also be able to open 150% secured accounts for credit cards.

 El Salvador has a tropical climate with pronounced wet and dry seasons, but topography plays an important role in the experience you will have.
 Temperatures vary primarily with elevation and wind speed and show little seasonal change.
 The Pacific lowlands are uniformly hot; the central plateau and mountain areas are more moderate.
 The rainy season extends from May to October; this time of year is referred to as ‘invierno’ or winter.
 Almost all the annual rainfall occurs during this period.
 Yearly totals, particularly on southern-facing mountain slopes, can exceed 2000 mm (~80 in).
 Protected areas and the central plateau receive less, although still significant, amounts.
 Rainfall during this season generally comes from low pressure systems formed over the Pacific and usually falls in heavy afternoon thunderstorms.
 From November through April, the northeast trade winds control weather patterns; this time of year is referred to as ‘verano’, or summer.
 During these months, air flowing from the Caribbean has lost most of its precipitation while passing over the mountains in Honduras.
 By the time this air reaches El Salvador, it is dry, hot, and hazy, and the country experiences hot weather, excluding the northern higher mountain ranges, where temperatures are generally cooler.
 For up-to-date forecasts, check the Weather Underground.

-El Salvador is divided into 14 departments (departamentos), which in turn are subdivided into 262 municipalities (municipios).
+El Salvador is divided into 14 departments (departamentos), which in turn are subdivided into 262 municipalities (municipios), although this number will be reduced greatly in the next year as many local governments are consolidated.
 The #BitcoinCity will be located in the south-eastern region of La Union.

 Gross Domestic Product